Yandex Cloud

 API

 You can get a list of operations for a specific resource.
 The steps below describe how you can do this for a function.
-The same steps apply to other Cloud Functions resources.
+The same steps apply to other resources as well.

 1. In the management console, open the folder with the function.